guysoft/electricsheep-hd-client/README.md

 - GPU rendering with CUDA is planned but this need more investigation

 ## Getting started
-There might be some more.
+Theres might so be something more to get it running.
 If anything goes wrong let me know

 ### Debian / Ubuntu / ...
 <pre>